jaredpar/jaredpar.github.io/_posts/2009-01-08-script-blocks-and-closures-or-lack-there-of.md

     }

-Due to the flexible nature of powershell it is possible for a scriptblock to appear to have captured a variable when in fact it???s just a quirk of variable name resolution.??
+Due to the flexible nature of powershell it is possible for a scriptblock to appear to have captured a variable when in fact it's just a quirk of variable name resolution.
 An important item to remember when considering how a scriptblock will execute is knowing that a script block is evaluated at the point of execution, not the point of definition.